 “The reason he and his grandparents moved to Brisbane was that his Grandma needed a life saving lung transplant.”

-While undertaking his commitments to school and the apprenticeship, Mr Cramp also had to periodically return to his grandfather’s farm in Stanthorpe to help his Uncle run it.
+While managing his school and apprenticeship commitments, Mr Cramp also periodically returned to Stanthorpe to help his uncle run his grandfather’s farm.

 “My grandparents mean the world to me,” he says.

 “They’ve looked after me since I was 11, helped and supported me through high school, and in 2017 my Nan got emphysema and my Pop and I had to look after her up until October this year when she received a lung transplant.”